sleep-er/sleep-er.github.io/_posts/2013-12-12-Using-Jekyll-and-Github-to-host-your-site.md

 `--post 8080` run a web server on this port number.

-`--drafts` display any blog posts that might be in the _drafts folder. (slight advanced feature)
+`--drafts` display any blog posts that might be in the _drafts folder. (slightly advanced feature)

 You can now open your browser and go to [http://127.0.0.1:8080](http://127.0.0.1:8080).
 Any changes you make to your site will appear straight away.